 Title III of EPAct specifically addresses the role of the federal fleet.
 AFV acquisition requirements were put in place for fleets operating 20 or more vehicles in a metropolitan statistical area (MSA).
-These fleets' must acquire 75% of all light-dity vehicles as AFVs within MSAs.
+These fleets' must acquire 75 percent of all light-duty vehicles as AFVs within MSAs.

-Executive Order 13423 was enacted by President George W. Bush on January 24th 2007.
+Executive Order 13423 was enacted by President George H. W. Bush on January 24, 2007.
 The order sets goals in the areas of energy efficiency, acquisition, renewable energy, toxics reductions, recycling, renewable energy, sustainable buildings, electronics stewardship, fleets, and water conservation.

-Section II of the Executive Order directs agencies to increase alternative fuel consumption by 159.4% (10% annually over the previous year) by 2015, from a 2005 baseline.
+Section II of the Executive Order directs agencies to increase alternative fuel consumption by 159.4 percent (10 percent annually over the previous year) by 2015, from a 2005 baseline.

-Energy Independence and Security Act 2007 (EISA 2007) was enacted to move the United States toward greater energy independence and security, to increase the production of clean renewable fuels, to protect consumers, to increase the efficiency of products, buildings, and vehicles, to promote research on and deploy greenhouse gas capture and storage options, and to improve the energy performance of the Federal Government.
-EISA 2007 also prohibits Federal agencies from acquiring any light-duty motor vehicle or medium-duty passenger vehicle that is not "a low greenhouse gas emitting vehicle" (GHG), unless the head of an agency submits a functional needs waiver stating how a low GHG-emitting vehicle would not be suitable to their needs.
-EISA requires Federal agencies to achieve at least a 20% reduction in annual petroleum consumption and a 10% increase in annual alternative fuel consumption by 2015 from a 2005 baseline.
+Energy Independence and Security Act 2007 (EISA 2007) was enacted to move the United States toward greater energy independence and security, increase the production of clean renewable fuels to protect consumers, increase the efficiency of products, buildings, and vehicles, promote research on and deploy greenhouse gas capture and storage options, and improve the energy performance of the federal government.
+EISA 2007 also prohibits federal agencies from acquiring any light-duty motor vehicle or medium-duty passenger vehicle that is not "a low greenhouse gas emitting vehicle" (GHG), unless the head of an agency submits a functional needs waiver stating how a low GHG-emitting vehicle would not be suitable to their needs.
+EISA requires federal agencies to achieve at least a 20 percent reduction in annual petroleum consumption, and a 10 percent increase in annual alternative fuel consumption by 2015 from a 2005 baseline.

-On May 24th 2011, President Barack Obama issued a Presidential Memorandum regarding Federal Fleet Performance.
-This Memorandum stated that by December 31st 2015, all new federal vehicle acquisitions (with some exception) would be AFVs.
-Agencies operating an AFV in a location where an alternative fuel is not located must also move that vehicle to a location where the alternative fuel is available and must run the vehicle on the designated alternative fuel.
+On May 24, 2011, President Barack Obama issued a Presidential Memorandum regarding Federal Fleet Performance.
+This Memorandum stated that by December 31, 2015, all new federal vehicle acquisitions (with some exception) would be AFVs.
+Agencies operating an AFV in a location where an alternative fuel is not located must also move that vehicle to a location where the alternative fuel is available, and must run the vehicle on the designated alternative fuel.